SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 can now perform the `GET` on the payment order and display the available shipping option(s) to the payer.

-How the shipping options are displayed will be up to you, but you can see an example in our demoshop.
+![screenshot of the seamless view checkin mixed and delivery options][checkin-delivery-options-mixed]
+![screenshot of the seamless view checkin digital and delivery options][checkin-delivery-options-digital]

-When the payer chooses a shipping option, you can `PATCH` the payment order and open the payment menu.
+When the payer chooses a shipping option, you can `PATCH` the payment order and the payment menu will appear.
 The payer can then proceed with the purchase.

-This is how it will look with all goods (physical and digital), with shipping address visible.
+The example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.

 {:.text-center}
-![screenshot of the starter implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

-This is for digital products, consequently with no shipping address.

-{:.text-center}
-![screenshot of the starter implementation seamless view payment menu digital][seamless-payment-menu-digital]
+![screenshot of the starter implementation seamless view payment menu mixed][seamless-payment-menu-starter]

 Once a purchase is complete, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.